 There is an independent foam core in the Grady Drive.
-Since there is change of moisture entering the bracket, a drain has been provided.
+Since there is chance of moisture entering the bracket, a drain has been provided.
 Any moisture entering from the top of the bracket should drain to the bottom of the bracket.
 The drain plug should be removed periodically to drain the bracket.

-The Grady Drive is made of cast aluminum (almag); therefore, it is very important to use the proper type of bottom paint.
-A non-copper based paint containing bis-tributyltin adipate (TBTA) should be used.
+The Grady Drive is made of cast aluminum (almag); therefore, it is very important to use an appropriate type of bottom paint.
+Consult your bottom paint dealer for advice on what type of paint to use.